 While installing solar panels can be a big, complicated job, there are four primary factors that affect the solar installation system cost: the cost of the raw materials for the solar panels, the system size, the labor expense and whether you elect for any financing.

 Because solar panels are priced in dollars-per-watt, you'll first want to determine how many watts you need to figure out how many solar panels you'll need to buy.
 A watt is a unit of energy generated by the cells inside the solar panel.
 The number of watts produced will vary during the day: at noon, with the sun shining directly on the panel, you'll get full power.
 When the sun is lower, you'll have less power.

 Your solar professional will calculate how much energy you need based on last year's energy consumption and then determine an appropriate system size.
 An average two-person home uses about 10,000 kilowatt-hours (kWh) per year, says Clay Mauldin of Clayco Electric and Solar.
 That number varies depending on the age of your home, your energy habits, and your location.
 Are you boiling in the desert of Arizona?
 You'll likely need more energy to power your air conditioning — and thus more solar panels.

 You also may be interested in using flexible thin-film solar panels, which are typically used in commercial set-ups.
-These über-efficient solar panels cost between $0.50 and $1 per watt, but installation may be more expensive, especially as it might be difficult to find an experienced residential pro.
+These über-efficient solar panels cost between $0.50 and $1 per watt, but installation may be more expensive — especially because it might be difficult to find an experienced residential pro.

 As an example, Clayco Electric and Solar recently installed an 8.2 kW solar panel system consisting of 28 295-watt panels on the roof of a 3,000-square-foot house.
 This provided 8,200 kWh of solar power per year — the vast majority of the home's energy.